binipringle/evidence/_texts/1-condensedoutline.md

 ## Scope

-FRE govern all civil and criminal trials and proceedings in federal courts, including bankruptcy and admiralty cases and proceedings.

-FRE do not apply in grand jury proceedings; preliminary hearings; obtaining a warrant; bail proceedings; **preliminary questions of fact regarding admissibility**; sentencing; probation violation hearings; forfeiture proceedings; or summary contempt.
+The Federal Rules of Evidence govern all civil and criminal trials and proceedings in federal courts, including bankruptcy and admiralty cases and proceedings.
+They do not apply in grand jury proceedings; preliminary hearings; obtaining a warrant; bail proceedings; **preliminary questions of fact regarding admissibility**; sentencing; probation violation hearings; forfeiture proceedings; or summary contempt.

 ---